 This is when a woman has too much oestrogen relative to her progesterone.
-As women with PCOS often don’t ovulate/ovulate infrequently and therefore don’t produce healthy levels of the progesterone that results from ovulation, this is a very common problem in this super common syndrome.
+As women with PCOS often don’t ovulate or ovulate infrequently, and therefore don’t produce the healthy levels of the progesterone that results from ovulation, this is a very common problem in this super common syndrome.

-What can you do to combat PCOS estrogen dominance?
+What can you do to combat PCOS oestrogen dominance?

 4) Include healthy proteins, like fish and eggs as these are also important for safe, healthy, complete detoxification.

 5) Potent anti-inflammatory foods are also essential to detoxify correctly.
-Foods like beans, berries, artichoke, apples and pecans are very helpful here, and it also helps to supplement.
-If you click to www.Global.Shop.com/PCOS and search for ‘OPC 3’, you’ll discover a wonderful, high strength, proven and easy to absorb anti-oxidant supplement I use myself.
+Foods like beans, berries, artichoke, apples, and pecans are very helpful here, and it also helps to supplement.
+I take and recommend the Kyani Triangle.
+I’m so smitten with these potent, natural products that we’ve joined this company.
+You can find out more here.

 From PCOS to perfect health, with love,

 P.S.
-This common problem effects so many women.
+This common problem affects so many women.
 It can cripple a woman’s life.
-Please share this through your social media and share the link with your family and friends.
+Please share this with your social media and share the link with your family and friends.
 So many women suffer this in silence and it is not understood let alone acknowledged in mainstream medicine.
-Yet, there is hope and there is help.
+Yet, there is hope… and there is help…